abstractinfrastructure/k8s-intro-tutorials/core/README.md

 ---

-**Summary:** You should now be comfortable with creating and switching between Namespaces.
-While creating one is quick and easy, they are essential in the general usage of Kubernetes.
-They act as the primary method of providing scoped names and access as well as resource restrictions.
+**Summary:** Namespaces function as the primary method of providing scoped names, access, and act as an umbrella for group based resource restriction.
+Creating and switching between them is quick and easy, but learning to use them is essential in the general usage of Kubernetes.

 ---